-One of the great joys of being outdoors is basking in the soft, warm glow of the sun.
-But like so many of life's pleasures, it's best done in moderation.
-Sunlight includes rays of ultraviolet (UV) radiation, and exposure to those rays can lead to sunburn, premature skin aging and skin cancer.
+One of the outdoors' greatest joys is basking in the sun's soft, warm glow.
+But, like so many of life's pleasures, it's best done in moderation.
+Sunlight includes rays of ultraviolet (UV) radiation, which can lead to sunburn, premature skin aging and skin cancer with exposure.

-Choosing clothing that has been designed for sun protection and tested to confirm its Ultraviolet Protection Factor (UPF) will give you greater control over your total level of UV exposure.
+Choosing clothing that's designed for sun protection and tested to confirm its Ultraviolet Protection Factor (UPF) will give you greater control over your total level of UV exposure and can keep your skin safer.

 This article will cover:

-- Who can benefit from wearing UPF clothing (pretty much everyone)
+- Who can benefit from wearing UPF clothing (spoiler: pretty much everyone)

 - What UPF ratings mean